-I can't believe I have to even say this in 2017.
-But -- Stop Buying Followers!
+I can’t believe I have to even say this in 2017.
+But — don’t buy followers!

-Buying followers doesn't get you very far if you are trying to improve your/your clients following online.
-It's not going to turn your social media profiles into viral works of art.
-It's not going to make social media easier for you because you have a "huge following."
-If you are trying to make a viable business off of it, it's not going to make you successful, in my opinion.
+Seriously, why buy followers?
+Buying followers doesn’t get you very far if you are trying to improve your/your clients following online.
+It’s not going to turn your social media profiles into viral works of art.
+It’s not going to make social media easier for you because you have a “huge following”.
+If you are trying to make a viable business off of it, it’s not going to make you successful.
+At least in my opinion.
+For the long run.

 To be honest, who knew you could even buy followers on Ebay and places like that?!
 Can you really?!
 I’ve never had a desire to even look into this so this was such a head scratcher for me.

-I say all of this because it's true.
-You'll have no value in those followers.
-From what I feel, they are very likely to be ghost followers who are inactive.
+I say all of this because it’s true.
+You’ll have no value in those followers.
+From what I know, they are very likely to be ghost followers who are inactive.
 You will have no way to ever scale or target people for actual sales because you have no proper data.
-You'll ultimately hurt your cause because this is frowned upon by the algorithms and the companies who make them, especially Instagram.
-Your company page/clients page will coincidentally look worse in my opinion simply because it is so easy to spot these days.
-You can scroll through the profiles and tell almost immediately who has bought followers.
+This will ultimately hurt your cause.
+Why?
+Well, for starters, this is frowned upon by the algorithms and the companies who make them.
+Especially on Instagram.
+Your company page/clients page will coincidentally look worse in my opinion simply because it just is so easy to spot these days.
+All you have to do is scroll the profile and you can tell almost immediately who has bought followers.

 If it’s true and you can actually do that with real engaged people, email me because I would be very interested in learning your process.